vbfrasson/2021-11-fei/README.md

+## QDA (Quick and Dirty Audit)
-## - Quick and Dirty Audit: audit findings can be seen as @audit tags in the contracts.
+- The audit findings can be seen as @audit tags in the contracts.
+There is no detailed report.
+- This audit is my own work and has been done for educational purposes only.
 # Fei Protocol contest details
 - $28,500 USDC main award pot
 - $1,500 USDC gas optimization award pot